 Learn how to operate the microscope to obtain the best resolution of life in the soil in order to identify the creatures being assessed.
 Identification of each group of organisms, including beneficial and pathogen morphology, will be covered.
 Each participant should bring their own microscope or partner with someone who has a microscope.
 A microscope template to convert the concentration of organisms into biomass will be given to each participant (bring laptop).
 Microscopes should have cameras to take pictures to share what is being seen.
 Use of smart phones to take pictures pictures will also be shown.
 We will analyze the compost extracts and teas brewed on-site to learn what constitutes good compost and compost tea on a microscopic level.
 This day is essential for anyone who wishes to gain “eyes on” knowledge of the soil universe and what really goes on under our feet.
 Get the necessary training to identify the bacteria, fungi, protozoa, and nematodes that drive the health and well being of our plants.
 We will cover the processes that will maximize biological diversity to get the most bang for your buck and are the most efficient methods for bringing back microbe diversity.
 This allows you to eliminate oin organic fertilizers and herbicides which decrease diversity and degrade soil health.
 You will learn how to identify microbes with a microscope and count them using a spreadsheet.

-Dr. Elaine Ingham leads this very special class training people to use simple, but effective, shadowing light microscope methods to identify soil biology.
-Learn from the master herself about what constitutes good compost and compost tea based on microscope assessment.
+These Special sessions will train people to use simple, but effective, shadowing light microscope methods to identify soil biology.
+Learn what constitutes good compost and compost tea based on microscope assessment.
 These sessions are essential for anyone who wishes to gain “eyes on” knowledge of the soil universe and what really goes on under our feet.
 Get the necessary training to identify bacteria, fungi, protozoa, and nematodes that drive the health and well-being of our plants.
 Students are required to have their own microscopes to follow along with the videos.

 - “Eyes on” Knowledge